jhermann/dockyard/README.md

 Alpine is a good choice for these small payloads, which also often just have pure-Python dependencies, avoiding any trouble with the different libc.

+There is a simple and an optimized version of the Dockerfile, with a few magic incantations added to the latter.
-To build both versions with clean caches and time each build, use this:
+To build both versions with clean caches and timings for each build, use this:

 ```sh
 docker system prune --all --force